wp-plugins/posts-social-shares-count/readme.txt

 = Change Log =

-* Version 1.3: Added caching support and improved performance.
+* Version 1.3: Added caching support and Added total shares count to post edit page.
 * Version 1.2: Fixed a bug with functions without post ID usage.
 * Version 1.1: Fixed a bug with pssc_all shortcode